-Number of Children Ages of Children Educators Required Twelve (12) - Fifteen (15) (any number over twelve (12) must be school-age) No more than twelve (12) children three (3) years of age or older 1 Twelve (12) - Fificen (15) (any number over twelve (12) must be school-age) Up to nine (9) children under three (3) years of age; and no more than four (4) present under two (2) years of age 2 Twelve (12) - Fifteen (15) (any number over twelve (12) must be school-age) Ten (10) or more under three (3) years of age 3
+Number of Children Ages of Children Educators Required Twelve (12) - Fifteen (15) (any number over twelve (12) must be school-age) No more than twelve (12) children three (3) years of age or older 1 Twelve (12) - Fifteen (15) (any number over twelve (12) must be school-age) Up to nine (9) children under three (3) years of age; and no more than four (4) present under two (2) years of age 2 Twelve (12) - Fifteen (15) (any number over twelve (12) must be school-age) Ten (10) or more under three (3) years of age 3

-- If school-age children are enrolled, a school-age program shall be provided. - If four (4) or more infants/toddlers attend a group child care home, they shall have a separate and distinct space and their own educator. - When children are sleeping or resting, there shall be at least one (1) adult awake and supervising and adult to child ratios shall be maintained. - Primary educators shall have a high school diploma or equivalent. - Owners who are employed elsewhere shall ensure that a primary educator is always on-site. - The primary educator shall not be employed at any other job during the hours of operation unless the Department has approved the primary educator's employment in an official capacity in a program sponsored or recognized by the Department. - An educator shall be on-site any time that the primary educator is not on-site during child care operating hours. - · Ongoing training required in specific health and safety topics. - A minimum of thirty (30) square feet of useable indoor play space shall be provided for each child. - The maximum number of children who may be present inside a physical space shall be determined in accordance with the minimum square footage requirements.
+- If school-age children are enrolled, a school-age program shall be provided. - If four (4) or more infants/toddlers attend, they shall have a separate and distinct space and their own educator. - When children are sleeping or resting, there shall be at least one (1) adult awake and supervising and adult to child ratios shall be maintained. - Primary educators shall have a high school diploma or equivalent. - Owners who are employed elsewhere shall ensure that the primary educator is always on-site. - The primary educator shall not be employed at any other job during the hours of operation unless the Department has approved the primary educator's employment in a program sponsored or recognized by the Department. - A qualified educator shall be on-site any time that the primary educator is not on-site during child care operating hours. - A minimum of thirty (30) square feet of useable indoor play space shall be provided for each child. - The maximum number of children who may be present inside a physical space shall be determined in accordance with the minimum square footage requirements.